Aes grave

-Aes grave ("heavy bronze") is a term in numismatics indicating bronze cast coins used in central Italy during the 3rd century BC, whose value was generally indicated by signs: I for the as, S for semis and pellets for unciae.
+Aes grave ("heavy bronze") is a term in numismatics indicating bronze cast coins used in central Italy during the 3rd century BC, whose value was generally indicated by signs: I for the as, S for semis ("half") and pellets for unciae ("twelfths").
 Standard weights for the as were 272, 327, or 341 grams, depending upon the issuing authority.

 The main Roman cast coins had these marks and images: